-The Draft 2019 Parks Plan will guide development within Flint's J. Dallas Dort Memorial Park System for the next five years and was prepared by the City of Flint Planning and Zoning Division as an update of the 2013-2017 Park and Recreation Plan.
+The Draft 2020 Parks Plan will guide development within Flint's J. Dallas Dort Memorial Park System for the next five years and was prepared by the City of Flint Planning and Zoning Division as an update of the 2013-2017 Park and Recreation Plan.
 This plan and is aligned with the 2013 Imagine Flint Master Plan.
 It will also allow for the pursuit of Michigan Department of Natural Resources (MDNR) grants in accordance with MDNR requirements as stated in the "Guidelines for the Development of Community Park, Recreation, Open Space and Greenway Plans" as well as establish a basis for other funding opportunities.

-Thank you for taking the time to read the draft 2019 Parks Plan!
+Thank you for taking the time to read the Draft 2020 Parks Plan!
 As you are reading through the plan please feel free to convey any and all input you have about the plan's content, graphics, layout, or anything you think we may have missed so that we can create the best possible plan.
-You will also notice as you go through the plan, boxes with questions for quotes.
-If you have anything to say about the topic or why Flint Parks are important to you, please let us know!